ahmadjon2026/rlac/_posts/2026-02-20-assignment-1.md

 ---
-title: "Assignment 1"
+title: "Assignments"
-categories:
+layout: single
-  - assignments
+permalink: /assignments/
 ---

 The Assignment 1 is going to be here ..